-Start with small weights, such as 1- and 2-pound dumbbells, and try to do 10–15 repetitions of a variety of exercises such as biceps curls, triceps extensions, and chest presses.
-And you need only your body weight to do some very effective moves, including lunges, squats, and modified pushups.
+Start with small weights like 1- and 2-pound dumbbells.
+Try to do 10 to 15 repetitions of a variety of exercises such as bicep curls, triceps extensions, and chest presses.
+You need only your body weight to do some very effective moves, including lunges, squats, and modified push-ups.

-Try this:Stand facing a wall, with your toes 12–18 inches from the wall.
+Try this:Stand facing a wall, with your toes 12 to 18 inches from the wall.
 Lean forward slightly, and place your palms flat on the wall at about shoulder height.
-Now bend your elbows, and lower your body toward the wall until your nose nearly touches the wall (or get as close as you can without strain).
+Now bend your elbows.
+Lower your body toward the wall until your nose nearly touches the wall, or get as close as you can without straining.
 Then push back to the starting position.
 Do this 10 times.
-This modified pushup builds chest, upper back, and shoulder strength.
+This modified push-up builds chest, upper back, and shoulder strength.

 The CDC reports that falls are the leading cause of injury-related death and the most common cause of trauma hospital admissions among Americans aged 65 and older.
 For seniors, even minor injuries can have serious consequences.
 Doing a few basic exercises to improve balance just might come in handy the next time you step off a curb awkwardly or try to sit down on a moving train or bus.

 Try this: Stand directly behind a sturdy chair, such as a dining room chair that won’t tip easily.
 Rest one hand on the back of the chair, and place the other hand on your hip.
 Lift your right leg, bending the knee slightly.
 Hold for a count of 10.
 Relax, and do nine more repetitions.
 Switch legs and repeat.
 As your balance improves, do the same move without resting your hand on the back of the chair.